-Impressum | abbonnieren || Français | English

-Karpinsky Vulkan
+Karpinsky Volcano

 cinder cones 1345 m / 4,413 ft

-Paramushir Island, Kurilen, 50.13°N / 155.37°E
+Paramushir Island (Kurilen), 50.13°N / 155.37°E

-Aktueller Status: nicht aktiv (1 von 5)
+Aktueller Status: normal / ruhend (1 von 5)

 Karpinsky volcano is a group of 3 young andesitic cones in southern Paramushir Island, Kuril Islands.
 The cones are located at the southern end of the Karpinsky Ridge.